nathangeffen/cagl/docs/userguide.md

 # Basic use

-The CAGL is implemented almost entirely using C macros.
+CAGL is implemented almost entirely using C macros.
 These macros generate a set of functions for a container.
 Many of these functions are generic but have to be named uniquely for each container type because C doesn't support function overloading.

 For example, the macro to declare and define a vanilla array of integers is     *CAG_DEC_DEF_ARRAY*.
-So this code declares *int_arr* which is a type name for an array of *int*.
+So this code declares *int_arr* which is a type name for an array of C integers.

 ```C
 CAG_DEC_DEF_ARRAY(int_arr, int);